3 Days in London: The Ultimate London Itinerary for First-Timers

 Absolutely yes!
 While it is totally impossible to see everything with 3 days in London it is a great starting point to go to some of the best spots, such as the Natural History Museum, Trafalgar Square, Buckingham Palace, and seeing the crown jewels.
 You will probably find even more things you want to do the next time you visit London.

 London can run very expensive depending on what it is you plan to do.
-Factor in admission tickets, travel costs, and set yourself a food budget.
+Factor in admission tickets, and travel costs, and set yourself a food budget.
 Food options can be very cheap to incredibly expensive, so plan what you think is appropriate to spend per meal, but if you can definitely factor in a few splurge meals at top restaurants.
 Buying the London City Pass is a great way to save on lots of attractions if you plan it well.

-3 days in London isn’t enough time to see every part of London, however you can cover a lot of things and hit the tourist hotspots as well as some local gems.
+3 days in London isn’t enough time to see every part of London, however, you can cover a lot of things and hit the tourist hotspots as well as some local gems.
 This London itinerary should give you enough ideas on what to do and what to visit during your 3 days in London

 I’m for sure gonna use this article ……. for the food ;)